GovTechSG/seed-documentation/faqs/seed-faq-general.md

 <details><summary style="font-size:20px;font-weight:bold">Can I onboard my mobile device to SEED?</summary>

-No. Currently, you can't onboard your mobile device such as mobile phones, tablets and GoMax to SEED.
+No. You can't onboard mobile devices such as GoMax, iOS and Android phones and tablets to SEED.

 </details><hr />